AJ1701/install-ansible-raspberry-pi-centos/README.md

 Notes
 -------
-Please do not forget to 'chmod +x installAnsibleRaspberryPiCentOS.sh'!
+* Please do not forget to 'chmod +x installAnsibleRaspberryPiCentOS.sh'!
+* The install might take a while depending on your hardware!

 License
 -------